 Saturday proved very productive, although Ms S couldn't make a knitting session, Ms L did.
 She has progressed from garter stitch to stocking stitch and is enjoying the experience.
 On her one piece of work, she is on her third set of needles.

-metal in a larger size.
+She started on bamboo, went on to circular metal and is now on straight metal in a larger size.
 She found the differences quite remarkable.
 I'm meeting up with Ms S tomorrow for a mid week session.
 I'm beginning to feel like Mss Jean Brodie and her girls.
 I'm definitely trying to lead them into the enlightened, uplifting, sexy world of knitting!!

 P.S life sucks when your text and pictures won't go where you want them too!!